 We are willing to negotiate fees, depending on the aggregate size or nature of a relationship, including for large individual or institutional clients, wrap arrangements, model, or other types of "platform" relationships.
+The negotiated fee will be approved by Kovitz and detailed in writing with the Client.
 Also, fee schedules for our clients, including those from firms that have been acquired by Kovitz (ex.
-California office, Telemus Capital and IFAM Capital), do vary and are higher than the standard schedule shown above.
+California office, Telemus Capital, IFAM Capital and Fort Pitt), do vary and are higher than the standard rate noted above.
 This is due to various factors, including, but not limited to, many being "legacy" in nature, or were in place before their respective acquisition by Kovitz.
 In these cases, advisory fee calculations are typically based on either "tiered," "level," or "flat" fee schedules.
 These accounts can contain one security type, or a mix of stocks, bonds, ETFs, or mutual funds.
 Additionally, Kovitz waives the annual fee for employees and some of their family members.